 #7 Half a small sweet potato and a scoop of cottage cheese

 Studies show that potatoes are filling and loaded with vitamins, fiber and other nutrients.
 Bake, boil or lightly roast them.
 Adding a serving of quality protein, like low sodium cottage cheese or Greek yogurt with some cinnamon, makes the perfect filling snack.
 You can also make it a small meal by topping the dish with fresh or grilled vegetables.

 #8 Chickpea pasta and vegetables

 Pasta gets a bad rap because we tend to eat too large portions of white pasta, often topped with sugary processed tomato sauce or creamy white sauce.
 Recently, high protein pastas have hit the shelves.
 A new edition is chickpea-based pasta.
 This pasta is lower in overall carbs and high in fiber and protein.
 A two-ounce serving has about 190 calories and 8 grams of fiber.
 Toss in some veggies for a filling meal.

 #9 A hard-boiled egg

 Think of an egg as a high quality dose of protein.
 One large hard-boiled egg has about 80 calories.
-Concerns in the past surfaces because eggs contain on average about 200 mg of cholesterol per serving.
+Concerns in the past surfaced because eggs contain on average about 200 mg of cholesterol per serving.
 This had many experts recommending caution, but most of us can enjoy one or two eggs daily as part of a healthy, balanced diet.
 Add a slice of whole grain toast or slices of tomato for a snack or mini-meal.